INTO-CPS-Association/org.intocps.maestro.fmi/README.md

 # Release Procedure

+**Since the binaries are not compilled locally, you have to download the ones from last snapshot before the release**

+- 1. Download last `-SNAPSHOT` extract the `lib` folder and extract the `lib` folder
+- 2. Set the `fmi.native.lib` property as described below to point to the `lib` folder just extracted

 Make sure you have the pre-build natives e.g. from last snapshot and that these are avaliable as:

 ```bash